VeeHalonen/CustomRockPaperScissors/README.md

 # CustomRockPaperScissors

 This is your classic Rock, Paper, Scissors game.
-The only difference is that the user is able to customize it by choosing their own "rock", "paper", and "scissors".
+The only difference is that the user is able to customize it by choosing their own Rock, Paper, and Scissors.
+For example: Dragon beats Orc, Orc beats Hobbit, Hobbit beats Dragon.

 When launched, the following menu opens: